micro222/thermostat/README.md

 ## Server
 * adafruit.io?
 * provide its own server?
->You can have it as it's own server if you use port forwarding from your router and use the IP address of your provider.
+>"You can have it as it's own server if you use port forwarding from your router and use the IP address of your provider.
 >Or
 >register a domain to your home (with a static IP, or you can run software in your router to report your IP to the name service)...
 >Or
->you can have it somehow call out the IP address to your phone if it's not dynamic...I think most people don't have have a static IP in their home.. so you could depend on running DDWRT or something in your router.. or make your own similar service in the device.   -Darcy
+>you can have it somehow call out the IP address to your phone if it's not dynamic...I think most people don't have have a static IP in their home.. so you could depend on running DDWRT or something in your router.. or make your own similar service in the device."   -Darcy

+>"you could forward ports from your modem/firewall to your device (for direct access), but that leaves you open to the possibility of someone externally poking at it.  (aka hacking)"   - Justin

 ## Parts
 * ESP32?  what board?
 ESP32 thing?